 When you arrive, you have to stop at a small office/shop that sells tickets!
 Just to see the waterfalls you have to pay the minimum (20,000 IDR) and if you plan on swimming and jumping/diving in the waterfalls, you can choose from different packages.
 They offer a short tour or long tour which comes with your personal local guide!

-It was my first time coming across something like this – Out of 38 countries I have travelled to and countless waterfalls I have seen, there was never an entrance fee to waterfalls!
+It was my first time coming across something like this – Out of 38 countries I have traveled to and countless waterfalls I have seen, there was never an entrance fee to waterfalls!
 I think nobody should own nature, nature is for everyone on this planet to enjoy!
-But on the local’s defence, they collect the fee to keep the place nice and clean as more and more people visit the waterfalls and leave the rubbish everywhere.
+But on the local’s defense, they collect the fee to keep the place nice and clean as more and more people visit the waterfalls and leave the rubbish everywhere.
 It needs tidying up and track maintenance too.
-I am interested to know what your thoughts on this topic.
+I am interested to know your thoughts on this topic.
 Leave it on the comments.

 So, out of curiosity, I bought “just to see ticket” which doesn’t come with the guide and to my surprise, the path was well marked!
-So, the guide package is not necessary unless you prefer company at all times!
+So, the guide package is not necessary unless you prefer the company at all times!

 After a 10 minutes walk, you reach the tallest waterfall called Aling Aling Waterfalls which is magnificent and powerful! (can you see the rainbow?)
 Water was clean and fresh and there was a small queue for photos.
 I could have sat there all day!
 Quite a sight!
 You can’t swim around this specific waterfall because the rocks are very slippery and the water pressure is high, but it is a refreshing and beautiful place to be.